ShadowTheAge/yafc/README.md

 4. Run either `./YAFC` or `./YAFC.exe` (OS-dependent),
 5. Once YAFC is opened, make sure to locate your mod folder.
 Refer to the [wiki](https://wiki.factorio.com/Application_directory#Locations) for your given OS.

+For more examples, you can check out the [Gifs](/Docs/Gifs.md), but beware that the gifs are traffic-heavy.
+For tricky use cases, please refer to [Tips and Tricks](/Docs/TipsAndTricks.md).
+Feel free to add to it.

 ## Project features
 - Works with any combination of mods for Factorio 0.17+.
 - Multiple pages, the Undo button (Ctrl+Z).